ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

 | The system should respond with features that match on that identifier
 | Clarification needed - why not use the <string> Feature type?

+| Q: I have an identifier for BRCA1  `GO:0070531` how do I query for feature?
+| Create an OntologyTermQuery
+| The system should respond with features that match on that term

+| Q: I only want somatic variant features `SO:0001777` how do I limit results?
+| Create an GenomicFeatureQuery, specify featureType
+| ``{… "feature" : {"features", [{featureType:"SO:0001777"}]  … }``
+| The system should respond with features that match on that type

 *Id Searches: Phenotype Lookup*